barometz/woord.baudvine.net/content/Tech/putty-git-vscode.md

 manuals for setting up integration with tools like Git and VS Code seem to focus on OpenSSH.
-So what do I do when I have my SSH public/private keys set up in PuTTY, and want to reuse those instead of setting up separate keys for the OpenSSH that ships with Git on Windows?
+So what do I do when I have my SSH public/private keys set up in PuTTY, and want to reuse those instead of setting up separate keys for the OpenSSH client that ships with Git on Windows?

 This guide is written for PuTTY as that's probably what most people use, but I've personally used it with [KiTTY].
 The only difference there is some of the